Mikal Bridges

-Nicknamed “the Warden”, Bridges was selected with the tenth overall pick by the Philadelphia 76ers in the 2018 NBA draft before being traded to the Phoenix Suns on draft night, where he was a part of the team that reached the 2021 NBA Finals.
-He was traded to the Brooklyn Nets in February 2023 and was later traded to the Knicks in July 2024.
-As of June 2025, Bridges holds the active record for the most consecutive games played, having not missed a game in his NBA career since being drafted.
+Nicknamed "the Warden", Bridges was selected with the tenth overall pick by the Philadelphia 76ers in the 2018 NBA draft before being traded to the Phoenix Suns on draft night, where he was a part of the team that reached the 2021 NBA Finals.
+Following a February 2023 trade to the Brooklyn Nets, Bridges was dealt to the New York Knicks in July 2024, winning his first NBA Finals in 2026.

 Early life

 Bridges is the son of Jack Bridges and Tyneeha Rivers.
-Tyneeha gave birth to him at the age of 19 and raised him as a single mother.
+Tyneeha gave birth to him at the age of 19.
 He grew up in Overbrook, Philadelphia, and nearby neighborhoods.
 He moved to Malvern, Pennsylvania in middle school.
 His second cousin is former La Salle player Tyrone Garland.

 High school career

 Bridges attended Great Valley High School in Malvern, Pennsylvania, where he was coached by Jim Nolan.
 He began to get serious about basketball in his sophomore year when he had a growth spurt to reach 6–6.
 As a junior, he averaged 20 points and eight rebounds per game.
 During his senior season, he was named First Team All-Class AAAA.
 He posted averages of 18.5 points, 7.2 rebounds, 2.4 assists, 2.4 blocks, and 1.6 steals per game as a senior.
 Bridges was named to the Philadelphia Inquirer's All-Southeastern Pa., boys basketball first team as a senior.
 In his career, he had 1,340 points and 511 rebounds.
 Coming out of high school, he was ranked by ESPNU as the 82nd best player nationally, and committed to Villanova in June 2013.